What is an Innovative Finance ISA?

 Can I transfer my Abundance ISA?

 Yes, you can transfer your Abundance ISA to another IF ISA or to another type of ISA.
 You can only transfer cash, not investments, so if you will need to sell your investments through our marketplace before requesting the transfer from your new ISA provider.
 Please note that some ISA providers may charge for making transfers between ISAs.

 What is a flexible ISA?

-Starting from this tax year 2016/2017 ISA providers can offer flexible ISAs.
+Starting from the 2016/2017 tax year ISA providers can offer flexible ISAs.
 A flexible ISA allows you to withdraw money from your ISA (Cash, Stocks & Shares or Innovative Finance ISA) and put it back in later in the year without losing any of your allowance.
 This means you can withdraw money from your ISA and then any subsequent subscriptions you make in the same tax year that would previously have counted towards your ISA allowance will now only do so once you have fully replaced the amount you withdrew.

 For example, if you subscribed £5,000 into your IF ISA on the 7 April (reducing your remaining allowance to £15,000) and then withdraw £2,000 on 10 May, you could subscribe up to a further £2,000 without it reducing your annual allowance.
 If you were to then subscribe an additional £1,000 on 12 June, your annual allowance would reduce to £14,000.
 You must return the £2,000 to your ISA before the end of the tax year.
 If you return the money in the new tax year, it would count towards your next year’s annual allowance.